 - 1 serrano pepper seeded and finely chopped

 - juice of 1 large orange or 2 smalled oranges

 - crackers for serving

-- few apples to be sliced and served with the dip
+- a few apples to slice and serve with the dip

 - Rinse the cranberries then add them to a medium sauce pot.